Nonparametric Inference for Balance in Signed Networks: Methodology

 \subsection{Population Parameters for Balance and Inference Procedure}

-To measure the overall degree of balance, we aim to make inference for the expected proportion of balanced triangles among all triangles in a signed network.
-This population parameter is defined by

-where $h_{\Delta}(A_{i,j,k})$ and $h_{\blacktriangle}(A_{i,j,k})$ are indicator functions for the events where nodes $i,j$ and $k$ form a triangle and a balanced triangle, respectively.
-Without loss of generality, we use $\{i,j,k\}$ to index any three nodes in a network $A \sim \mathcal{G}(n, F, G, \rho_n, s_n)$.
-This population parameter does not rely on specific indexes due to node exchangeability.
-A higher value of $w_n$ indicates stronger evidence of balance theory.
-In addition, motivated by weak balance theory, we define more granular population parameters that describe the expected proportion of each type of triangle:
+To measure the overall degree of balance, we aim to infer the expected proportion of balanced triangles among all triangles in a signed network.
+Let $A \sim \mathcal{A}(n, F, G, \rho_n, s_n)$ denote a signed network and $A_{i,j,k}$ be the adjacency matrix of the subgraph induced by nodes $\{i, j, k\}$.
+We define the population-level proportion of balanced triangles as where $h_{\Delta}(A_{i,j,k})$ and $h_{\blacktriangle}(A_{i,j,k})$ are the indicators that $A_{i,j,k}$ forms a triangle and a balanced triangle, respectively.
+A larger value of $w_n$ indicates stronger evidence for balance theory.
+Motivated by weak balance theory, we also introduce more fine-grained population parameters that describe the expected proportion of each type of triangle.
+Specifically, we define

-where $h_{t}(A_{i,j,k})$ is the indicator function for the event where nodes $i,j$ and $k$ form a type-$t$ triangle.
-In particular, a smaller value of $w_{n,2}$ indicates stronger evidence of the weak balance~theory.
+where $h_{t}(A_{i,j,k})$ is the indicator that $A_{i,j,k}$ forms a type-$t$ triangle (see Figure~\ref{fig:triangle} for an illustration of the four triangle types).
+In particular, a smaller value of $w_{n,2}$ indicates stronger evidence of the weak balance theory.
+Note that $w_n$ and $w_{n,t}$ are well-defined, meaning they are invariant to the specific node indices $\{i, j, k\}$ due to node exchangeability.

-Next, we develop a computationally efficient procedure to construct confidence intervals for population parameters, with its theoretical validity established under the proposed graphon model in Section~\ref{Theoretical}.
-For the sake of space, we illustrate the proposed inference procedure by detailing the derivation of a confidence interval for $w_n$.
-The procedure for deriving confidence intervals for $w_{n,t}$ is similar to that for $w_n$ and is therefore omitted.
-We start with the normalized count and study its studentization.
-This approach is motivated by the observation that studentization leads to higher-order accurate approximations in i.i.d.\ data \citep{wasserman2006all} and unsigned network data \citep{DBLP:journals/corr/abs-2004-06615}.
-Define the two sample network moments as
+Next, we develop a computationally efficient inference procedure for population parameters, with its theoretical validity established under the proposed graphon model in Section~\ref{Theoretical}.
+For the sake of space, we present the inference procedure for $w_n$ in the main text.
+The procedure for $w_{n,t}$ is analogous and deferred to the Supplementary Materials~\ref{sec: results for wnt}.